Understanding read and write access (“authority”)

 For example: position is usually simulated on a physics worker, so we want to give a physics worker write access to the position component.
 An instance of the physics worker will have write access to the component, and while it has write access, it has complete control over the component.
 Nothing else can change the position of that entity.

-See the example ACLs in the language-specific docs:
+See the example ACLs in the SDK-specific docs:

 Determining access at runtime